SunnySood80/CS441-Parser/README.md

 EX: (parse "/Users/guest/Desktop/CS441/file01.txt")

-The parser will output an error and it's line number or accept it
+The parser will output an error and it's line number or an accept

 DISCLAIMER: For some reason, Dr. Racket butchered all of my formatting somehow while I was saving.
 Thus, the code has no formatting or newlines.